CAST-Extend/com.castsoftware.aip.console.tools/aip-console-tools-cli/README.md

 * 8 : Source Folder Not Found.
 THe given source folder could not be found on the AIP Node where the application version is delivered
 * 9 : No Version.
 Application has no version and the provided command cannot be run.
 * 10 : Version Not Found.
 The given version could not be found OR no version matches the requested command (i.e. No delivered version exists to be used for analysis)
 * 1000 : Unexpected error.
 This can occur for various reasons, and the standard output should be checked for more information.

+### ArchitectureStudioModelCheck

+Check an existing application against a model.

+The available options are :

+* `--app-name` or `-n` (**required**): The application name.

+* `--model-name` or `-m` (**required**): The directory path where the report will be downloaded.

+* `--report-path` or `-p` : The directory path where the report will be downloaded.

+When AIP Console finishes execution, it will return a specific return code, based on the execution.

+Here is a detailed list of all error codes that can be returned by the CLI :

+* 0 : No errors, processing was completed correctly.
+This is also the return code for`--help` and `--version` parameters.
+* 1 : API key missing.
+No API key was provided either in the prompt or in the environment variable.
+* 2 : Login Error.
+Unable to login to AIP Console with the given API key.
+Please check that you provide the proper value.
+* 6 : Application name or GUID missing.
+The model check cannot run due to a missing application name or missing application guid.
+* 7 : Application Not Found.
+The given Application Name or GUID could not be found.
+* 10 : Version Not Found.
+The given version could not be found OR no version matches the requested command (i.e. No delivered version exists to be used for analysis)
+* 27 : Architecture model not found.
+* 1000 : Unexpected error.
+This can occur for various reasons, and the standard output should be checked for more information.

 ### Authentication